Subsections of CrowdStrike Cloud Security

 - Max Errors Allowed: If EnableSSMDistributor is

-: The number or percent of errors that are allowed before the system stops sending requests to run the association on additional targets.
+true: The number or percent of errors that are allowed before the system stops sending requests to run the association on additional targets.
 The default is 10%

 - Max Concurrency Allowed: If EnableSSMDistributor is

-: The maximum number or percent of targets allowed to run the association at the same time.
+true: The maximum number or percent of targets allowed to run the association at the same time.
 The default is 20%

 - ECR Registry Connections